top of page

 1. Negotiate Clearly: Understand whether the deposit is refundable and under what conditions.

-2. Document Property Condition: Take photos of the rental before moving in to avoid disputes.
+2. Document Property Condition: Take photos of the rental unit before moving in to avoid disputes.

 3. Train Your Pet: Minimize the likelihood of damages by keeping your pet well-behaved.